LukeMoody01/mason_bricks/bricks/feature_brick/README.md

 # Feature Brick

 A brick to create a feature using best practices and your state management of choice!
-(Currently only supports bloc or none.
-See below for future state managements)
+Supports bloc, Provider, Riverpod, none

 ## How to use 🚀